learn-co-curriculum/dsc-join-statements-lab/README.md

 # Your code here
 ```

-## Level Up: Display the names of each product each employee has sold.
+## Level Up: Display the names of each product each employee has sold

 ```python
 # Your code here
 ```

-## Level Up: Display the Number of Products each Employee Has sold
+## Level Up: Display the Number of Products each employee has sold

 ```python